motyka/moneyapp/README.md

 To POST a transfer IDs of two created accounts will be needed (eg. `{"senderId": 1, "recipientId": 2, "amount": 500}`).

+A RESTful API shouldn't have "actions", so I treat transfers as resources.

 **Tests**

 To demonstrate that the API works as expected there is `MoneyAppTest.java` test class